• Skip to primary navigation

 homemade salsa in a black bowl with some tortilla chips around it

-This delicious homemade salsa is filled with fresh tomatoes, peppers, onions, garlic, cilantro and lime juice...plus it's super easy to make!
+This easy and delicious homemade salsa can be made in the food processor in just 10 minutes.
+Juicy with fresh tomatoes, peppers, onions, garlic, cilantro and lime juice.

-Keyword dairy-free, fresh salsa, gluten free, meatless monday, salsa, vegan
+Keyword: dairy-free, food processor salsa, fresh salsa, gluten free, meatless monday, salsa, vegan

 Ingredients